Arunv-Rvce/arunv-rvce/README.md

 -->

 ### Hi there 👋
-    I am Arun a passionate developer having 4+ years of experience in developing complex large scale applications.
+    I am Arun a passionate developer having 4+ years of experience in developing complex large scale applications, currently working as a SDE-2 in a fintech startup
     I am very passionate about
     - **Software Architect**
     - **System Design**
     - **Data Engineering**
     - **Backend Application**

-Thank You
+___Important___ Thank You